- Wilderness Discoverer

 It's Captain's Choice today as you explore the intricate passages and shores along Chatham Strait's Kuiu or Baranof Islands.
 Join your expedition team on (or in!) the water.
 Conditions permitting, take to the water by kayak, skiff, or snorkel.
-Snorkeling is optional, but hidden beneath the surface lies a magical array of sea life only seen with a snorkel swim.
+Snorkeling is optional, but hidden beneath the surface lies a magical array of sea life only seen from below.
 Take a deep breath and go for it!
-Today's discoveries will be within some of the most un-touched wilderness of the Tongass National Forest.
+Today's discoveries will be within some of the most untouched wilderness of the Tongass National Forest.

 Lush forest, spectacular views, play time, and wildlife – they are all in abundance in Frederick Sound.
 Keep watch along the coastline for birds, wolves, and black bears.
-With many secluded coves to choose from, you may slip into the waters of Deep Cove, Patterson or Saginaw Bay, or perhaps another hidden gem to explore by skiff or paddle a kayak.
+With many secluded coves to choose from, you may discover Saginaw Bay, or perhaps another hidden gem to explore by skiff or paddle a kayak.
 Gear up for snorkeling or guided hikes.
 This evening, toast another day of amazing adventure with a cold microbrew or cocktail.

 Snow covered mountains, glowing blues, and the white thunder of calving ice take your breath away at the face of Dawes Glacier.
 As you glide through Endicott Arm you’ll likely find a few seals taking respite on the glaciers smaller “bergy bits.”
 Tides permitting, explore the narrow passage of Ford’s Terror and admire the magnificent domes, hanging valleys, and pristine wilderness that surround it.
 Join the Captain for a farewell toast during dinner.